diragb/geolink/README.md

 GeoLink is a mobile app that allows users to connect to their friends using Bluetooth, and share messages via the GeoLink grid.

-This repo contains the Expo/React Native codebase.
+This repo contains the React Native codebase.

 # How does it work? 🤔